Benanti

 Benanti Contrada Cavaliere Etna Rosso

-Of Benanti's wines, the Contrada Calaviere mimics the volcano the most: the aromas simply erupt from the bottle when the cork is pulled.
+Of Benanti's wines, the Contrada Cavaliere mimics the volcano the most: the aromas simply erupt from the bottle when the cork is pulled.
 Like a thoroughbred racehorse out of the gate, its focused, purposeful tones lead with the "usually tertiary" tones of leather, candle smoke and herbs.
 It's only underneath this surface that the strong-willed fruit shows up to do its job, yielding a wine of pure deliciousness.

-Benanti Contrada Rinazzo Etna Bianco Superiore
+Benanti Contrada Dafara Galluzzo Etna Rosso